Jainism in Belgium: History

 The Jains starting arriving in Belgium in the 1960s.
 They initially traded low quality rough diamonds, with very small margins of profit, while the local Jewish merchants dealt in larger stones.
 These were sent to India for cutting and polishing, where labour costs were much lower.
 Gradually they started dealing in larger diamonds.

 In 1992, The Jain Cultural Centre of Antwerp VZW was formed with 12 committee members and 52 founder members.

 Land for a Jain temple and a meditation centre (Upashray) was purchased.
 In 2001, construction of Antwerp Jain temple and meditation hall began.

 In 2007, Jain idol's Anjanshalaka took place on 31 January in India and was performed by Jain ascetics Acharya Shri Subodhsagarsuriswarji, Acharya Shri Manohar Kiritisagarsuriswarji, Acharya Udaykirtisagarsuriswarji and Shri Narendra Hiralal.

 It was necessary to do that in India because the Jain monks do not travel overseas and in vehicles.

-In 2008, on 25 August the idols were brought to Antwerp by air, this was followed by a huge procession.
+On 25 August 2008 the idols were brought to Antwerp by air, this was followed by a huge procession.

-In 2010, on 27 August, the Idol's pratistha was performed.
+On 27 August 2010 the Idol's pratistha was performed.

 Principal deity of this temple is Parshvanatha, 23rd tirthankara of Jainism.